abhinavkhetarpal/Codewars/README.md

 # CodeWars

-This is the GitHub repository where I upload the katas I've completed on [codewars.com](https://www.codewars.com/).
+Every day, I complete a coding challenge to grow my skillset.
+This repository houses the solutions to the challenges I have completed on
+[codewars.com](https://www.codewars.com/).

 ![Codewars Logo](https://www.codewars.com/users/malteezy/badges/large)